-- Do the same in the Trusted Root Certification Authorities and Intermediate Certification Authorities folders
+- Do the same in the Trusted Root Certification Authorities and Intermediate Certification Authorities folder.

 Old and expired certificates could be the reason why Norton Secure VPN suddenly stopped working on your computer.
 You just have to find and delete them.

-To recap, the solutions above should help you fix Norton Secure VPN if it stopped working or won’t connect on your PC.
+To recap, the solutions above should help you fix Norton Secure VPN if it stopped working or won’t connect to your PC.

 You can check your Internet connection, add an exception in the firewall, verify the root certificates, and so on.

-However, if it’s a recurring issue, consider dropping support for Norton Secure VPN and choosing a better, more reliable VPN service for your computer and network: Private Internet Access (buy here).
+However, if it’s a recurring issue, consider dropping support for Norton Secure VPN and choosing a better, more reliable VPN like the one suggested, ExpressVPN.